Kitchen Soffit Lighting with recessed lights is a great look that’s popular in updated homes.

-Many homes built during the 70’s and 80’s came with soffits built in to the kitchen and bathroom ceilings that housed fluorescent tube fixtures with plastic lenses covering them.
+Many homes built during the 70’s and 80’s came with soffits built in to the kitchen ceiling.
+They usually housed fluorescent tube fixtures that were covered by plastic lenses.

 A popular update to this type of lighting is to remove the old fluorescent lighting and install recessed lighting inside the ceiling of the soffit.
 This is a great look, especially when it is finished off with crown moulding.

 If you are considering this type of retrofit, there are a few things you need to take into consideration: